tokjun/IGTLRepeater/README.md

 ### OpenIGTLink

-The OpenIGTLink library must be built on the computer before comiling the IGTLRepeater.
+The OpenIGTLink library must be built on the computer before compiling the IGTLRepeater.
 To install the OpenIGTLink library:

 ~~~~
 $ cd <working directory>